Crater Lake Lodge: National Park Service ownership

 As of 2007, according to the operator the Great Hall had been completely restored, and the lodge's dining room overlooking the lake was in operation.
 An exhibit room just off the lobby provided information about the history of the lodge, Crater Lake, and the park.
 The lodge then had 71 rooms.

 It was operated by Xanterra Parks and Resorts (formerly Amfac Resorts) from 2002 to 2018.
 Aramark took over operations in 2018.

-In 2012 the hotel became a member of Historic Hotels of America, a program of the National Trust for Historic Preservation, and it has remained a member through 2022.
+In 2012 the hotel became a member of Historic Hotels of America, a program of the National Trust for Historic Preservation, and it remains a member as of 2024.